robert-orlinski/robert-orlinski-old/README.md

 ![Hi there ✨ I am Robert and I have to say that - it's awesome to see you!](/banner.jpg?raw=true)

-I am front-end developer, blogger, mentor, and team leader with several years of commercial experience (earlier also WordPress developer).
-Been making code, building Brave New Agency's IT department for the last 1,5 years, sometimes managing.
+I am front-end developer, blogger, mentor with several years of commercial experience (earlier also WordPress developer).
+Been leading, building Brave New Agency's IT department for the last 1,5 years, sometimes managing.

 Now focused on making nice front-end code, mostly using React and its ecosystem while remaining open to any other technologies (and challanges of course).